snigito/SkincareModel/README.md

 ---

-*Created by Sean Nigito for a Spring 2025 Hackathon*
+*Created by Sean Nigito and Marvin Mody for a Spring 2025 Hackathon*